philcryer/fak3r.com/content/post/2024-01-09-fixing-ssh-issues-in-windows.md

 	</figure>
 </div>

 I've worked with [OpenSSH](https://www.openssh.com/) and [posted about my experiences with it](https://duckduckgo.com/?q=openssh+site%3Afak3r.com) for as long as I've been learning [Linux](https://www.linux.org/), so easily 20+ years.
-It's an amazingly powerful tool that I still use everyday on personal (all Linux and [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) hosts) and work servers (Windows laptops and workstations, and Linux hosts).
+It's an amazingly powerful tool that I still use everyday on personal (all Linux and [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) hosts) and work (Windows laptops and workstations, and Linux hosts) systems.
 Now with everything that ubiquitous and powerful, there's always more to learn...and sure okay, to break, which is a way I learn.
 Always has been, always will be.

 ## The issue